Teresa Lebel: Career

 Lebel studied at the University of Western Australia (undergraduate and Honours 1989), then Oregon State University (PhD) before taking up a position at the National Herbarium of Victoria as a mycologist (1999-2019), and Editor of Muelleria.
 During this time, Lebel undertook a two-year sabbatical on the Ross Beever Memorial Fellowship at Manaaki Whenua – Landcare Research (2012-2014).
 Lebel is currently (2020-) Senior Botanist and Curator Cryptogams at the State Herbarium of South Australia.

 The National Herbarium of Victoria holds over 1200 specimens collected by Lebel, the majority truffle-like fungi.
 Other herbaria in Australia holding her collections include Western Australian Herbarium, State Herbarium of South Australia, New Zealand Fungarium Te Kohinga Hekakeka o Aotearoa, Queensland Herbarium, Australian National Herbarium, Tasmanian Herbarium and the New South Wales Plant Pathology Herbarium.

 Research interests include: the taxonomy, systematics, diversity and biogeography of Australian macrofungi, in particular the truffle and truffle-like fungi; the effects of disturbance such as fire, logging, introduced weedy macrofungi, and loss of dispersal agents on macrofungal diversity and community structure; plant-fungal-animal-insect interactions, including ectomycorrhizae, mycophagy and co-evolution and arms-races.
 Communication of research to the general public, students, educators and managers in intriguing ways.

+Lebel has been interviewed about the impact of poisonous mushrooms and the growing awareness of mycology.